Divorce In Ireland

 Marriage is a legally binding contract entered into by two people.
 It brings with it certain rights such as an automatic right of inheritance on the death of one’s spouse (legal right share) and taxation benefits.
 A decree of divorce dissolves that contract and enables either party to re-marry.
 Divorce terminates certain rights, such as succession rights and pension rights, and so it is always important to obtain legal advice at the outset.

 Either the Circuit Court or High Court can grant a decree of divorce if the Judge is satisfied that;

-- The husband and wife have lived apart for four of the previous five years,
+- The spouses have lived apart for two of the previous three years.

-- There is no prospect of a reconciliation between the husband and wife,
+- There is no prospect of a reconciliation between the spouses.

 - Proper provision has been or will be made for the spouses and dependent children.